-The Lancashire and South Cumbria NHS Foundation Trust Dental Services provide specialist dental services (special care and paediatrics) and unscheduled care in a number of sites across Central and East Lancashire.
+The Lancashire and South Cumbria NHS Foundation Trust Dental Services provide specialist dental services (special care and paediatrics) and urgent care in a number of sites across Central and East Lancashire.

 Previously we provided some routine care for people who were struggling to access an NHS dentist.
 However, since 1 April 2022, we are no longer commissioned to provide routine care in the majority of our sites and are now a referral only service.
 We apologise for any inconvenience this may cause.
 If you have attended one of our sites regularly in the past for routine care, we may be able to offer you an appointment to manage any dental problems you are having.
 Unfortunately we cannot offer check up appointments for those patients who do not require specialist services.
 If you have a dental emergency and do not have access to a regular dentist please call 0300 1234 010.

 Services we provide

 - Special Care Dental Services (SCDS) – referral required.

 - Specialist Paediatric Dentistry– referral required.

 - Urgent Care Dental Services in and out of hours.
 Allocation to this service is available through the Lancashire Dental Helpline by calling 0300 1234 010.
 We cannot accept walk in patients.